 5. Mode of HOME investment

-OHFA shall award HOME funds in the form of equity grants.
-The only exception is for CHDO Pre-Development Loans, which per the Final Rule must be in the form of loans.
+In the 2026 program year, HOME Investment Partnership Program funds may not be paired with a Low-Income Affordable Tax Credit application.
+OHFA shall award HOME funds in the form of equity grants for all construction activities.

+For Homebuyer contracts, Applicants must protect the HOME funds by loaning the funds to the homebuyer(s) at zero percent (0%) interest, that is forgiven at the end of the period of affordability.

 6. HOME Written Agreement Award Instrument

-Written Agreements will be used to contract with funded Applicants in order to implement proposed HOME activities and govern development execution.
+Written Agreements and mortgages will be used to contract with funded Applicants in order to implement proposed HOME activities and govern development execution.
 All Written Agreements will provide for protection of the Period of Affordability throughout its entire term.

-At OHFA’s discretion, a pre-agreement meeting between OHFA, the HOME Awardee, and any Project partners may be required prior to execution of Written Agreements.
+All mortgages must be recorded of record and tied to the land where the applied for development is being constructed or rehabilitated.

-For all Homebuyer activities, OHFA will require that funded Applicants execute Written Agreements with the ultimate beneficiaries of the HOME funds, setting forth the restrictions and requirements of the HOME Program.
+For all Homebuyer activities, OHFA will require an executed Written Agreement and mortgage with the ultimate beneficiaries of the HOME funds to which OHFA must be a party, setting forth the restrictions and requirements of the HOME Program.
 The Written Agreements must contain, at a minimum, the following requirements:

 The housing must conform to the requirements of 24 CFR 92.254(a).